 If you wish to attend college level classes or work in a professional field, you will need sophisticated spoken and written English.

-Our ESL program welcomes students of different abilities.
-You are placed in your appropriate level (high beginning, intermediate, or advanced) based on your ESL COMPASS test scores.
+Our ESL program welcomes students of different levels of proficiency in or knowledge of English.
+You are placed in your appropriate level (high beginning, intermediate, or advanced) based on your CaMLA test scores.

 You’ll be on your way to learning English with just a few steps: